D-Brane Systems in Twisted Holography and SO/Sp Chiral Algebras: Twisted Holography with and SO and Sp gauge group

 \section{Twisted Holography with \texorpdfstring{$SO$ and $Sp$}{SO and Sp} gauge group}

 Now we proceed to apply the tools developed in the previous section to the chiral algebras with gauge group $SO(N)$ and $Sp(2N)$.
 We focus on the $Sp$ case for the sake of narrative, since the construction for the $SO$ case is completely analogous.

-When the scalars are in the adjoint representation of $Sp(2N)$, that is, they are symmetric matrices, the chiral algebra arises from the twist of $\mathcal{N} = 4$ SYM with gauge group $Sp(2N)$.
-This last theory is holographically dual to Type IIB String Theory in $AdS_5\times\bR\bP^5$ \cite{Witten_1998_baryons_and_branes}, where the $\bR \bP^5$ arises through an orientifolding procedure $\bR\bP^5 = S^5/\bZ_2$.
+To get intuitions about their holographic duals, we may look momentarily at their untwisted counterparts.
+When the scalars are in the adjoint representation of $Sp(2N)$, the chiral algebra arises from the twist of $\mathcal{N} = 4$ SYM with gauge group $Sp(2N)$.
+This last theory is holographically dual to an orientifold of Type IIB String Theory in $AdS_5\times\bR\bP^5$ \cite{Witten_1998_baryons_and_branes}.
 This leads to the conjecture of \cite{Jake_Abajian:2024rjq} that the holographic dual to these $Sp(2N)$ chiral algebras with adjoint matter is an orientifold of Kodaira Spencer theory with background $SL_2(\bC)/\bZ_2$.

-Instead, when $X$ and $Y$ live in the antisymmetric representation, the holographic dual is different.
-This chiral algebra arises from the twist of a superconformal $\mathcal{N}=2$ supersymmetric $Sp(2N)$ gauge theory with a hypermultiplet in the antisymmetric representation of $Sp(2N)$ and eight hypermultiplets in the fundamental representation of the gauge group.
-The holographic dual to this theory is not Type IIB but the \emph{Type I} String Theory on $AdS_5\times S^5$.
-This leads to the conjecture that the holographic dual to the $Sp(2N)$ chiral algebras with antisymmetric matter should be the Type I topological string \cite{costello2020anomalycancellationtopologicalstring} (that is, the twist of Type I String Theory) in $SL_2\bC$.
+Instead, when $X$ and $Y$ live in the \emph{antisymmetric} representation, we find a different holographic dual.
+The chiral algebra arises from the twist of an $\mathcal{N}=2$ theory with antisymmetric matter (plus some additional matter to make the theory super-conformal).
+In the bulk, one has an orientifold where only two of the six directions orthogonal to the brane are flipped.
+The twist of Type IIB happens to localize entirely on the fixed locus of this reflection, meaning the twisted theory doesn't see any $\bZ_2$ reflections of the orientifold, only the gauging of parity.
+This leads to the conjecture of \cite{Jake_Abajian:2024rjq} that the holographic dual to this chiral algebra is the Type I String \cite{costello2020anomalycancellationtopologicalstring} on $SL_2(\bC)$.

 Note that the orientifold of Kodaira Spencer on $SL_2\bC/\bZ_2$ is not the same theory as the Type I Topological String, in particular, the Type I theory contains fewer fields.
 This is due to the fact that the Type I strings arises from gauging parity in the worldsheet B-model.
 In this way, one must drop from the spectrum all the fields that are charged under this $\bZ_2$ action.
 In contrast, no field is dropped in the Kodaira Spencer orientifold, instead, their values at points related by the orbifold $\bZ_2$ action are identified.